-30 Days in the Proverbs provides 30 topical readings from the book of Proverbs, as well as one additional devotional for a day of reflection.
+30 Days in the Proverbs (is available as a PDF and hard copy if requested) provides 30 topical readings from the book of Proverbs, as well as one additional devotional for a day of reflection.
 Each day's selection of readings also includes questions and suggestions for daily reflection, devotion, and application.
 A great tool for family worship, a gift for a family member or friend, or for use in a ministry.
 This product is a printed booklet.
 All who purchase this will also get free mp3 downloads of 10 Proverbs songs, see the details here.

 Preface - Proverbs is not a book like Ephesians or the Gospel of John.
 It is collection, like recipe box, or a rolodex of ancient, wise counsel.
 For many readers a chapter of Proverbs seems like a kaleidoscope of random ideas.
 I have often read the “Proverb of the Day” (e.g., Sept.
 2, read Proverbs 2).
 Despite the fact that the 31 Proverbs correspond nicely to the days of the month, too many disparate proverbs come within a single chapter for me to memorably hold on to it.
 Arranging them topically provides an easier access for meditation and devotional purposes.
 These readings from Proverbs show the angles and dimensions of a theme like a diamond ring held up to the light.
 We can see lines and colors refracted on each topic.